Updated November 2017

 Seeing The Nutcracker has been a beloved tradition for many families over the years.
 We used to go when my brother and sister were young, and now I take Elizabeth every year to experience this classic.
 The previous choreography by Robert Joffrey was retired at the end of 2015.

-This market first began in Chicago in 1996, but since then has expanded and moved to its current location at Daley Plaza.
-There are artisan vendor booths with gifts and ornaments plus traditional German food booths.
+The Chicago Christkindlmarket first opened in 1996, but since then has expanded and moved to its current location at Daley Plaza.
+There are dozens of artisan vendor booths with gifts and ornaments plus traditional German food booths.
 The closer it gets to Christmas the more crowded this market becomes, but the hum and excitement of Christmas is like no other.